 Established in 1966, the CAP continues to acquire new material regularly and includes an ongoing survey of portraits held in collections across the country and abroad.
 Only one-of-a-kind likenesses are recorded, such as paintings, sculpture, drawings, miniatures, silhouettes, and daguerreotypes.
-Photographs, engravings, etchings, lithographs, and other graphic arts are not included, except those in the National Portrait Gallery’s collection or exhibitions.
+Photographs, engravings, etchings, lithographs, and other graphic arts are not included, except those in the National Portrait Gallery’s collection and some Portrait Gallery exhibitions.

 The CAP manual files contain a photograph of the portrait, standard catalog data, current ownership, provenance, and biographical sketches of subjects and artists.
 Often, archival correspondence and primary research material is included as well.
 A costume study of dated American portraits, from the eighteenth to the mid-twentieth centuries, is also available for examination and comparison.

 When the archive reopens in July, researchers may request assistance with searches by phone or e-mail, and may visit by appointment to examine manual files from Monday through Friday, 10:00 a.m.–5:00 p.m. (closed on federal holidays).

 View our Guide to Research Resources for Portraiture, Biography, and History >>